strategy image

 • When the market condition changes that would change the outlook of the return.

-The biggest concern I have right now is the magnitude of draw down.
+The biggest concern I have right now is the magnitude of the drawdown.
 As you will see from the data, the losing trades have very large negative PNL.
 This is because the losing trades are left alone until expiration to give it more time to recover, as long as it is within a reasonable losing range.

 As you can see there are some trades left alone and the options will expire on Jan 18th, 2018.
 So we will find out if indeed this strategy works as we get closer to that time.